vohai2003/hdp_data_tutorials/tutorials/hdf/sam-trucking-iot-on-hdf/tutorial-2.md

 1\.
 Open Environment

 2\.
 On the top right of the page, you would click the plus button to add a new environment.
-When adding the enviroment for Trucking IoT application, we performed the following actions.
+When adding the environment for Trucking IoT application, we performed the following actions.

 3\.
 Name the Environment.
 In our case, we chose the name: